Mohammad-Al-Refai/go-party/README.md

 # go-party
-Web app for stream a song as chunks and play them in the client in real time
+Web app for streaming a song as chunks between room guestes in real time

 ## Features
 - Login using name